baroquon/reefpoints/source/posts/2017-10-04-why-dockyard-uses-ember.md

 1. We’ve been building the applications we want to build for the clients we want to work with.
 1. We’ve been able to develop our Ember.js expertise beyond that of other, generalist consultancies.
+1. It has attracted the best talent to DockYard.

 In short, we’ve interpreted “the right tool for the right job” to mean: find the right job.